MusikAnimal/pageviews/README.md

 Shared JavaScript goes in the `/shared` directory and will be automatically included in each `application.js`.

-All JavaScript is documented [JSDoc](http://usejsdoc.org/).
+All JavaScript is documented using [JSDoc](http://usejsdoc.org/).
 The documentation is hosted at https://tools.wmflabs.org/pageviews/jsdocs.
 You can generate the docs locally by running:
 ```
 grunt jsdoc && open doc/PageViews/1.0.0/index.html
 ```